flattiverse/connector-csharp/MAPEDITORS.md

   - no additional character whitelist is applied by the server today
   - leading or trailing spaces are therefore currently accepted
 - cluster names and team names are limited to `32` characters
+- editable units may not use a radius greater than `1000`
+- editable units may not place their center into the outermost segment rows or columns of the fixed `250 x 250` map grid

 ## Regions